DanielUche/acada/readme.md

 # Acada

-A video embed application built with Laravel and Angular 1 that
+A video embed application built with Laravel and Angular 1

 ## Application Features